Global Conflict Trends

 The Muslim-majority countries account for about one-sixth the world's population.
 The Western democracies of Europe and North America have experienced very little armed conflict on their territory during the contemporary period and, so, this subset of countries and global population (about one-sixth) can be discounted from the trends graphs.
 The other two subsets represented in the graph account for roughly equal portions of the global population (about one-third each).

 Each of the groupings demonstrate similar trajectories until the mid-1970s, when the Muslim-majority countries experience a rapid increase and surpass the level for non-Muslim countries, which had been experiencing comparatively much higher levels of armed conflict from the 1950s until about 1980.
 Levels of armed conflict decreased substantially in the time around the end of the Cold War (here marked as 1991, although Muslim-minority countries were the last to experience a decline.
 Armed conlict in Muslim-majority countries has increased once again since the early-2000s.
-The Non-Muslim countries appear to have experienced an uptick in armed conflict in the past three years.
+The Non-Muslim countries appear to have experienced an uptick in armed conflict in the past few years.

 Figure 20: Annual Numbers of International Terrorism Attacks, 1972-2008